-First: If you entered the graduate program as a doctoral student and previously completed a Master's degree from a ABAI Tier-I Accredited Master's Program, then all requirements of our Master's program are automatically waived.
+If you entered the graduate program as a doctoral student and previously completed a Master's degree from an ABAI Tier-1 Accredited Master's Program, then all requirements of our Master's program are automatically waived.
 You should contact the Director(s) of Graduate Study upon starting the program to ensure that written documentation of this waiver is added to your file/degree progress report.